-Recent increases in prices have caused price-earnings ratios to increase for around half of the S&P 500 economic sectors.
-Due to negative or negligible earnings, the consumer cyclical and information technology sectors have unreliable PE ratios.
-Otherwise, the materials and utilities sectors have risen the most, to 41.1 and 49.0, respectively.
-The PE for the consumer staples sector has been cut nearly in half, from 31.1 to 19.6, due to declines in stock prices (figure 8, top panel).
+Recent increases in prices have caused price-earnings ratios to increase for most S&P 500 economic sectors.
+Due to negligible earnings, the consumer cyclical and information technology sectors have unreliable PE ratios.
+Otherwise, the materials and utilities sectors have risen the most since the fourth quarter of 2002, to 42.2 and 56.9, respectively.
+The PE for the energy sector has been cut nearly in half, from 39.5 to 20.2, due to declines in stock prices and strengthened earnings (figure 8, top panel).